fastrack0770/ros2-educating/README.md

 Based on udemy ROS2CRobotics course.
 Contains two packages:
 1. `udemy_ros2_pkg`.
 This package was made during the course completion.
 Using only as a reference material.
 2. `wheeled_model_enhanced`.
-This package was based on the course final work and now is developing further
+This package was based on the course final work and now is developing further.
+Contains nodes for a robot that can move around and show what it sees on a camera.
+The robot simulation is based on gazebo.

+## Requirements
+To work with this project, following conditions must be met:
+1. OS - `Ubuntu 22.04 LTS`
+2. ROS2 version - `Humble`

 ## Usage
 All commands are provided like they will be executed from the repo root.